- What is Taringa!

 - How complaints are processed

-- In which cases a content is unsubscribed and in which cases it does not
+- In which cases a content is removed and in which cases it does not

-- What happens if Taringa disables my post with copyright?
+- What happens if Taringa! removed my post for using copyrighted content?

-- How do I make an appeal if I do not agree?
+- How do I make an appeal if I do not agree with the publication removed by copyright?

 What is Taringa!